 The complete list of those who have access to this information and why they have this access are detailed below:

-- Data may be shared with the Royal Barbados Police Force to assist in enforcing a quarantine compliance breach.
+- Data may be shared with the Barbados Police Service to assist in enforcing a quarantine compliance breach.

 - Data may be stored on secured third-party servers from time to time.
 The Ministry only stores data in this manner after satisfying itself that appropriate security measures are in place to properly safeguard the data.